Archive for the 'apples' Category

 Reuben’s Restaurant was one of the iconic eateries that haunted midtown from the turn of the century until 1966, when it shut its doors (debatable–it survived at a different location with a different owner until 2001).
 A kosher-style deli, it was the type of place that the children and grandchildren of Ashkenazic Jewish immigrants would eat alongside stars of stage and screen; sometimes, the two were one in the same.
 It was most well know for its sandwiches named for celebrities–yes, it was that kind of place, one of the ones from which all other celebrity themed sandwich shops descended.
 Most notably, “The Reuben.”
 Concocted by the restaurant’s owner for some hungry young starlet, it was a mighty stack of multiple meats, cheese and french dressing, that is arguably the grandfather of the Reuben we know today.

-In the 1960s, New York was barreling towards bankruptcy, an economic inevitable that took many of New York’s most notable restaurants with it.
+In the 1960s, New York was barreling towards bankruptcy, an economic inevitability that took many of New York’s most notable restaurants with it.
 The same decade saw the decline and shuttering of Reuben’s, Horn & Hardart’s Automat, Schrafft’s, and more.
 After closing, Reuben’s still sold their famous cheesecakes via mail order.
 But the restaurant was famous for another dessert that could not be purchased over phone lines: The Apple Pancake.

 The apple pancakes had to be made fresh, by guys in the kitchen who had been doing it for thirty years and had built huge biceps from flipping endless steel skillets.
 The pancake was a mixture of apples and cinnamon, cooked in a batter.
 What made it exceptional was the process by which it was cooked: the pancake was flipped in its skillet five or six times.
 Before each flip, butter was scooped into the skillet and the topside of the pancake sprinkled with sugar.
 When the pancake was fliped, the sugar and the butter worked together to create a caramel curst that was simultaneosly crispy and gooey.